timmybytes/splate/README.md

 ![SPLATE header](splate.png)

 **SPLATE** is an SCSS boilerplate for use in styling frontend web development projects.
-It’s based on the 7-1 SCSS format, but adapted to my own needs and preferences.
+It’s based on the [7-1](https://sass-guidelin.es/) SCSS format, but adapted to my own needs and preferences.
 SPLATE keeps your styles neat and tidy, and provides leeway for adding your own custom rules.

 ## What is ‘SCSS’?

 [SCSS](https://sass-lang.com/documentation/syntax) (Sassy CSS) is a syntax style for SASS (Syntactically Awesome Style Sheets), which is itself an extension language for CSS.
 What does any of that mean?
-Webpages and web-based projects are styled with CSS, and while much can be achieved with default CSS, SCSS allows for more dynamic stylesheets that are easier to maintain, while adding deeper programmatic functionality with utilities like variables, modules, nesting, and functions.
+Webpages and web-based projects are styled with CSS, and while much can be achieved with default CSS, SCSS allows for more dynamic stylesheets that are easier to maintain, and add deeper programmatic functionality with utilities like variables, modules, nesting, and functions.

+One of SCSS’s best features is the ability to separate styles into [_partials_](https://sass-lang.com/guide#topic-4#), allowing you to organize your styles into a more modular filetree that’s easier to work with.
+The partials contain small, modular bits of SCSS, which are imported into a main SCSS file before compiling.
+SPLATE is a pre-made directory structure for just such a use case.

 ![How SCSS Works](https://raw.githubusercontent.com/timmybytes/splate/master/scss-color.png)

-One of SCSS’s best features is the ability to separate styles into _partials_, allowing you to organize your styles into a more modular filetree that’s easier to work with.
-SPLATE is a pre-made directory structure for just such a use case.

 [Learn SASS](https://sass-lang.com/guide)